 Staff were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were excellent, competent and professional.
-We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were wonderful, helpful and friendly.
+We saw that staff treated patients respectfully and were friendly towards patients at the reception desk and over the telephone.